Code-rina/code-rina.github.io/README.md

-#About Me
+# About Me
-*🖥 Full-stack software developer
+* 🖥 Full-stack software developer
+* 🎓 Graduated from App Academy - Full Stack Web Development
-*🎓 graduated from App Academy full time 24 week program *💼 I’m originally from the Czech Republic with a Hospitality Sales and Management background.
+* 💼 I’m originally from the Czech Republic with a Hospitality Sales and Management background.
-*🌐 Check out my personal website: https://katerina-kreibich.me/
+* 🌐 Check out my personal website: https://katerina-kreibich.me/

 <div>
             <h1>Languages and Tools </h1>